edent/PythonPals/The Letter Logjam.md

    if float(donor_amount) > 10:
 </pre>

-"What does 'float' mean?" asked Poppy.
+"What does '`float`' mean?" asked Poppy.
 Penny turned in her chair to face her friend, "Ok, our Python code has read a string of text from the file, right?"
 "Yup"
 "So it thinks that '5' is the character '5' not the _number_ '5'."
 "Ah!
 So if you had '5'+'2' it would be '52'."
 "Bazinga!
-So, we need to 'cast' the character into the number.
+So, we need to '[cast](http://www.cyberciti.biz/faq/python-convert-string-to-int-functions/)' the character into the number.
 Think of it like casting a spell on someone to look like a frog."
 The light dawned on Poppy's face.
 "I see!
-So when you say 'float(donor_amount)' you're saying to Python 'Imagine that this is a number'"
+So when you say '`float(donor_amount)`' you're saying to Python 'Imagine that this is a number'"
 Penny nodded and carried on typing.

 <pre lang="python">